-Even though there are different theories of human behavior, they are all related in a fundamental way through their sharing of the same subject matter, people.
+Even though there are different theories of human behavior, they are all related in a fundamental way through their sharing of the same object of study, people.
 I believe that the normal distribution can be a bridgeway between the different theories.
 Is it possible to turn concepts into z scores?
 To some extent, yes.
 For example, the two closely related concepts of mind structures and ego states compare quite nicely.
-Freud's concepts of the Id, Ego and Superego correspond roughly to the Child, Adult and Parental ego states of Eric Berne.
+Freud's concepts of the Id, Ego and Superego can be seen as corresponding roughly to the Child, Adult and Parental ego states of Eric Berne.

 by Ken Windish.
 All rights reserved.

 Click here for full, detailed copyright information for all pages.